Here are some things to keep in mind when emailing fellow students, professors, advisors, coworkers, and professionals:

 - Proofread again!
 Right before you send the email, look it over one more time for any autocorrects or things you might have missed.
 Some email servers have an "undo send" feature that gives you an extra 5 to 10 seconds to change your mind if you have accidentally hit send too soon.

 Although we can’t write your emails for you, Thesis Editor offers a wide array of services, including research assistance, consultation and coaching, editing, formatting, and data analysis.
 Whether you’re starting graduate school or in the home stretch with your dissertation, we can help!
-Contact us today to learn more about how we can help you reach your goals. < Classic Scary Books to Get You in the Halloween Mood Thoughtful Thursday: Beating the Mid-Semester Slump >
+Contact us today to learn more about how we can help you reach your goals. < Self-Care During COVID-19 EndNote: An Introduction >